Turin (Italy)

 In-circuit testing is a common test method, used in high-volume manufacturing environments, that verifies the performance and the integrity of electronic printed circuit boards before they leave the production floor.

-Although there are several ways and techniques of testing PCBA and detecting defects, automatic in-circuit testing better handles fast and high-volume manufacturing scenarios requiring greater accuracy, wider test coverage, and shorter test time.
+Although there are several ways and techniques of testing PCBA, automatic in-circuit testing better handles fast and high-volume manufacturing scenarios requiring greater accuracy, wider test coverage, and shorter test time.

-The ideal to ensure total functionality of the electronic boards in mass productions is to have bed-of-nails test equipment for ICT being able to run accurate inspections without compromising production rates and costs.
+The ideal to ensure total functionality of the electronic boards in mass productions is to have bed-of-nails test equipment for in-circuit test being able to run accurate inspections without compromising production rates and costs.

 SPEA automatic in-circuit testers meet this demand successfully by harmonizing high-volume testing and low costs with the requirements of accuracy and reliability.

-Based on an efficient dual-site architecture, that allows parallel testing of one electronic board model or two different board models at the same time, the SPEA T300 in-circuit tester detects electronic board defects running a real-time variety of testing techniques, including ICT, digital and analog functional testing, flashing, power testing, integrated into the production line.
+Based on an efficient dual-site architecture, that allows parallel testing of one electronic board model or two different board models at the same time, the SPEA in-circuit testers detects electronic boards defects running a real-time variety of testing techniques, including ICT test, digital and analog functional testing, flashing, power testing, integrated into the production line.

 This feature eliminates the need to increase the number of in-circuit testers in manufacturing to cover high-volume productions with benefits that include lower investments associated with maintenance and industrial space.